 The Crow Pass Crossing has for 35 years followed an unmarked trail, which is part of its charm and challenge.
 That will not change under Healthy Futures’ directorship.
 We believe that those who scout the trail and train on it deserve the reward of learning routes that may save them a few seconds as well as keep them from losing the trail.
 However, some participants have taken liberties with their route choices, so we feel the need to lay some basic ground rules.
 Essentially our only rule is that runners must be on an established trail at all times.
 This doesn’t have to be the main trail, but it does need to be a clearly defined existing trail.
 This isn’t just our requirement: our permits with the US Forest Service and Chugach State Park stipulate that runners stay on trail.
 That means they can not go off trail over tundra, cut switchbacks, bushwhack through the forest, follow old trails that authorities have attempted to block off, go swimming to regain a trail they have intentionally shortened, create new trails or run on river bars.
 Running on off-trail river bars has perhaps been the most common transgression.
 We are not seeking to disqualify or penalize anyone, but we also want a fair race where runners more or less follow a similar trail.
 Therefore, all we require is that runners stay on a trail, and not blatantly diverge from trails because it’s fun or they seek to gain an advantage.

-– Healthy Futures began directing the Crow Pass Crossing in 2018.
-The University of Alaska Anchorage running program directed it prior to then.
+– Healthy Futures took over Crow Pass Crossing directorship from the University of Alaska Anchorage running program in 2018.

 – Healthy Futures is dedicated to empowering Alaska’s youth to build the daily habit of physical activity; it is the signature program of the Alaska Sports Hall of Fame.

-– Race proceeds will be used for Healthy Futures’ programs.
+– Race proceeds will help fund Healthy Futures’ programs.

-– $5 of every race entry goes to the Eagle River Nature Center (https://www.ernc.org/).
+– $5 of every race entry is donated to the Eagle River Nature Center (https://www.ernc.org/).